It’s never too early to start saving for retirement.

 myRA: tax-advantaged accounts for low-income workers

-All of what you contribute goes into the Thrift Savings Plan Government Securities Investment Fund.
-Your principal is guaranteed by the government, so you don’t have to worry about losing what you originally put in.
-However, returns are usually lower than what you have the potential to see elsewhere.
+All of what you contributed went into the Thrift Savings Plan Government Securities Investment Fund.
+Your principal was guaranteed by the government, so you didn’t have to worry about losing what you originally put in.
+However, returns were usually lower than what you had the potential to see elsewhere.

 Bonus round: HSA